-I have been doing home remodeling and handyman work for over 30 years.
-I've also built 2 wood strip canoes and restored an old wooden boat.
+I've been doing home remodeling and handyman work for over 30 years.
+I've also built two wood strip canoes and restored an old wooden boat.

 In this article, I'll break down the process of remodeling our bathroom vanity mirror.
 To begin, here are a few tips to consider before you start a similar project.

 - Mirrors are sometimes hard to remove and, depending on the glass quality, they can be dangerous to handle.
 One slip and they're trash, especially since they must be lifted over, under, and around obstacles to remove them from the work area.
 Once they are removed, it can be a challenge to dispose of them.
 So if you can refurbish with minimal effort, it's well worth the trouble.